godotengine/godot-docs/tutorials/scripting/debug/overview_of_debugging_tools.rst

 ++++++++++++++++++++++++++

-This opens a dialog allowing you to tell Godot to run multiple instances of the game at once, and to specify the command line arguments for each instance.
+This opens a dialog allowing you to tell Godot to run multiple instances of the game at once, and to specify the command-line arguments for each instance.
 This is especially useful when building and debugging multiplayer games.

 .. image:: img/customize_run_instances.webp